 - Explanation of what is Copyrighted

-Quoting copyrighted articles in there entirety is a violation or uploading files like video or images you do not have the rights to is a violation of copyright law, nearly everything you read or see that has been created by someone else is copyrighted.
-The law for something to be copyrighted simply states as soon as you create an original work it's automatically copyrighted and this copyright goes well beyond a century.
+Nearly everything you read or see that has been created by someone else is copyrighted.
+The law for something to be copyrighted simply states as soon as you create an original work it's automatically copyrighted, this copyright goes well beyond a century.
 For example this post is copyrighted by me the author as it's an original document.
 To copy an entire original work you need the permission of the owner.
 This includes but not limited too manuals, text, books, video images and other original works.

 - Fair Use